cinderblock/3-Phase-Controller/README.md

 This code is meant to run on the [ATmega32U4](http://www.atmel.com/Images/Atmel-7766-8-bit-AVR-ATmega16U4-32U4_Datasheet.pdf) on [3 Phase Driver Board](https://github.com/cinderblock/3-Phase-Driver).

-## Intital Programming and Calibration Procedure
+## Initial Programming and Calibration Procedure

 1. Program the Bootloader
    1. Open a terminal in this project